Parting Glances: Plot

 The next scene shows the couple (Michael and Robert) at the dinner party hosted by Robert's boss and his wife (Cecil and Betty).
 Betty asks if Michael will still visit after Robert has gone on his trip, to which Cecil responds "Heavens!
 They are not a couple divorcing," implying that he does not know the truth about Michael and Robert's relationship.
 Later, it is revealed that Betty and Michael have discussed the true nature of the relationship (and Betty is accepting, sharing that she had gay friends in college and throughout her young adulthood), and that Cecil knows as well.
 In a private conversation with Cecil, Robert and Cecil discuss Cecil's own relationships with men during his travels as a young man, many of whom he continues to hold affection for.
 It is never discussed between all four of them, though Michael knows about Cecil's relationships with men.
 Michael is angry at how Cecil deceives Betty and that Cecil is ultimately involved in an archaic "cover marriage."
 Robert then shares that Cecil didn't mandate the trip to Ghana, but that he ultimately decided to go himself because things have gotten "too predictable."
 Michael is hurt by this realization.

-Nick is show in his apartment, listening to an opera record.
+Nick is shown in his apartment, listening to an opera record.
 The specific scene is focused on one character in the opera being pressured to "repent" by others, but refusing to.
 Nick startles and we see his face on MTV, revealing "his" music video that he was waiting for earlier literally features him.
 Nick calls Michael and Robert at home to tell them to put on MTV, but they miss the call.
 They later call Joan in order to tell her they won't make it to the party.
 She rejects this and insists they come over, while lighting a joint.

 We then see Nick begin to record his will in video format.
 Nick tells his father that he was not overly promiscuous and apologizes for not telling his dad before.
 He then dispositions his money, giving his dad $10,000, Michael $50,000, and Joan and Terry $20,000 each.
-He earmarks the rest to GMHC for care for "poor people with AID and not to medical research because if the feds can spend a trillion dollars on bombs, they can spend a little on research, right?"
+He earmarks the rest to GMHC for care for "poor people with AIDS and not to medical research because if the feds can spend a trillion dollars on bombs, they can spend a little on research, right?"
 He then bequeaths a dildo to Robert and insults Robert to Michael, but takes it back before realizing he was never even recording.